-Deadline: by the 4th week of the semester you plan to graduate

-Students should send by mail or email a copy of their thesis to their major advisor and committee members.

-10. Sufficiency Meeting

-Target: Usually the semester you plan to graduate, preparations must be completed at minimum- two weeks before you defend.

-□ Verify with your committee that you are ready to defend

-Work with your committee members to determine a time and date for your defense.
-Once your date is established, find and schedule a facility where the defense will be held.
+Deadline: by the 4th week of the semester you plan to graduate ☐ Students should send by mail or email a copy of their thesis to their major advisor and committee members.
+10. Sufficiency Meeting Target: Usually the semester you plan to graduate, the meeting must occur at least two weeks before you defend. □ Verify with your committee that you are ready to defend at the sufficiency meeting. □ Work with your committee members to determine a time and date for your Once your date is established, find and schedule a facility where the defense will be held.
 Please work with Academic Affairs Administrator to schedule rooms in KRC and MSL, and the Karen A. Steidinger Auditorium.
-The defense date must be set at least two weeks after the sufficiency meeting.

-- Request for Master's Thesis Defense Form

-Due: at least two weeks BEFORE your defense

-Obtain the necessary signatures from major professor, committee members and Director of

-Academic Affairs.
-Note: The signatures of your committee members indicate that they have read the dissertation and the student is ready to defend.

-- Create a Defense Announcement

-Due: two weeks prior to your defense.

-- Provide a copy of your defense announcement to the Academic Affairs office.
-The Academic Affairs office will post your defense announcement on the bulletin board outside of MSL 210C, send a copy to the Office of Graduate Studies in Tampa, and will also send an email notice to users@marine.usf.edu announcing your defense. - You are responsible for posting your defense announcement around our buildings at least 2 days prior to the defense in at least 6 public locations (for example 3 in KRC and 3 in MSL).
+The defense date must be set at least two weeks after the sufficiency meeting. ☐ Request for Master's Thesis Defense Form Due: at least two weeks BEFORE your defense Obtain the necessary signatures from major professor, committee members and Director of Academic Affairs.
+Note: The signatures of your committee members indicate that they have read the dissertation and the student is ready to defend. ☐ Create a Defense Announcement Due: two weeks prior to your defense. ☐ Provide a copy of your defense announcement to the Academic Affairs office.
+The Academic Affairs office will post your defense announcement on the bulletin board outside of MSL 210C, send a copy to the Office of Graduate Studies in Tampa, and will also send an email notice to users@marine.usf.edu announcing your defense.
+You are responsible for posting your defense announcement around our buildings at least 1 week prior to the defense in at least 6 public locations (for example 3 in KRC and 3 in MSL).
 Additionally you can email the announcement to any interested parties.

-11. Thesis Defense

-- All Committee members should be present in person or remotely.
-Note, the major advisor is required to be physically present the final defense. - Generally 30-45 minutes of presentation (discuss length with your advisor), followed by questions from the general audience and then questions from the committee. - Majority vote is needed for passing - Successful Defense Form
+The Academic Affairs Office will email announcement to the CMS community.
+11. Thesis Defense All Committee members should be present in person or remotely.
+Note, the major advisor is required to be physically present the final defense.

+- Generally 30-45 minutes of presentation (discuss length with your advisor), followed by questions from the general audience, a short break, then questions from the committee, and then a final deliberation and vote by only the committee. - Majority vote is needed for passing